-Table 9 explores the association between the trust of second-generation migrants and the degree of population diversity in their parental country of origin.
+Table IX explores the association between the trust of second-generation migrants and the degree of population diversity in their parental country of origin.
 Column 1 establishes a negative and highly significant association between population diversity in the parental country of origin and trust of second-generation migrants, accounting for regional fixed effects associated with the parental country of origin.
-This highly significant negative association remains largely stable if one accounts for interview-year fixed effects (Column 2), and the respondent's age-specific and sex-specific fixed effects (Column 3).
-Moreover, the results are robust to controlling for income, education, religion, as well as region-specific fixed effects within the United States (i.e., where the

-&lt;sup>47Since the sample of second-generation migrants consists of 76% immigrants from Europe, 3% immigrants from Asia and 21% immigrants from the Americas, and since individuals from Europe has the highest level of trust among these three groups, possibly due to omitted variables (e.g., income), and since the level of genetic diversity in Europe is highest among the three groups, the overrepresentation of Europeans in the sample may generate artificially positive relationship between trust and population diversity in the sample as a whole in the absence of ancestral regional dummies.
+This highly significant negative association remains largely stable if one accounts for interview-year fixed effects (Column 2), and the fixed effects associated with the respondent's age, sex, income, education, religion, and region within the United States (i.e., where the interview was conducted) in addition to the ethnic fractionalization or polarization of the homeland (Columns 3 and 4).
+Moreover, the results are robust to controlling for geographical characteristics of the parental country of origin (Columns 5 and 6).
+The coefficient of interest in Column 4 suggests that an increase in population diversity in the parental country of origin from these three groups, possibly due to omitted variables (e.g., income), and since the level of genetic diversity in Europe is highest among the three groups, an artificially positive relationship between trust and population diversity in the sample as a whole may appear in the absence of ancestral regional dummies.
 Thus, all columns of the table account for ancestral regional fixed effects.
 Since migrants from the Americas in the sample are originated from either Canada or Mexico, where Canada is significantly more diverse, due to a larger European population and significantly more trustful, possibly due to higher income, the use of a North America dummy only will affect the significance of the results.
 Hence, all columns of the table account for Latin American regional fixed effects.

-&lt;sup>48Since the sample is composed of individuals from European countries, Asian countries, and three countries in the Americas: Canada, Mexico, and Puerto Rico, the regional dummies distinguish between European, Asian, and Latin American countries.
+&lt;sup>47Since the sample is composed of individuals from European countries, Asian countries, and three countries in the Americas: Canada, Mexico, and Puerto Rico, the regional dummies distinguish between European, Asian, and Latin American countries.